Why is there a white bar blocking the bottom of the screen or the buttons in the draft simulator?

 How do you get the ratings for the cards so dang fast?
 Don’t you need data to do this?
 Or professional reviews to base them on?

-All the ratings are manually assigned by me (Dan).
+All the ratings are manually assigned by me (Dan) or one of our on staff limited experts.
 I play a lot of limited, including traveling to limited Grand Prix tournaments, so I have a good idea what’s up.

 I scramble to rate all the cards ASAP as soon as Wizards reveals the full set, usually the Friday of the week before the prerelease.
 I want you to be able to practice as soon as possible!

 Later, I update the ratings every few weeks as the format evolves.
 You can see the ratings at any time by visiting the ratings page.